SEU - Georgian National University

 APPEALING EXAM RESULTS

-A student who disagrees with assessment got in the exam, is entitled to appeal the result no later than the second day after the official publication of the results and apply with a substantiated complaint to the Dean and require revision of the results;
+A student who disagrees with the assessment of the exam is entitled to appeal the result no later than the second day after the official publication of the results and apply with a substantiated complaint to the Dean and require revision of the results;

 The complaint shall be reviewed and made by a decision committee based on the submission of the Dean.